(Singwa Hamgge: Jwi-wa Beol)

 Cha Tae-hyun (Kim Ja-hong), Ha Jung-woo (Gang-rim), Ju Ji-hoon (Hewonmak), Kim Hyang-gi (Lee Dook-chon), Kim Dong-wook (Sergeant Kim Soo-hong), Ye Soo-jung (Ja-hong’s Mother), Do Kyung-soo (Private Won Dong-yeon), Jang Gwang (God of Violence Hell), Jung Hae-jyun (God of Murder Hell), Im Won-hee & Oh Dai-su (Prosecutors), Lee Joon-hyuk (Lieutenant Park)

 Firefighter Kim Ja-hong falls from a burning building while saving a young girl.
 He gets up to find three guardians waiting to guide him into the afterlife.
 There he learns that each soul must pass through seven tests over the course of 49 days during which judges decide whether the person is worthy to be allowed to reincarnate.
-Ja-hong is already regarded as a paragon because he died selflessly and if the three guardians can win his case it will add toward their own reincarnations.
+Ja-hong is regarded as a paragon because he died selflessly and if the three guardians can win his case it will add toward their own reincarnations.
 As the trial progresses, the prosecutors bring out the fact that Ja-hong is guilty of many sins, including lying to others, allowing a colleague to die and attempting to kill his mother.
 The three guardians argue that he acted selflessly on all occasions.
 Meanwhile, a vengeful spirit is causing havoc in Heaven.
 The guardian Gang-rim goes down to Earth to find the cause of this.
-There he investigates the suicide of Ja-hong’s brother Soo-hong shortly after the funeral and the suffering Ja-hong’s mute mother undergoes, all of which is endangering his chances for reincarnation.
+There he investigates the suicide of Ja-hong’s brother Soo-hong shortly after the funeral and the suffering Ja-hong’s mute mother undergoes, all of which is endangering Ja-hong’s chances for reincarnation.

 Along with the Gods: The Two Worlds was a massive hit in South Korea, apparently being the second most viewed Korean film ever.
 It was the fifth film of director Kim Jong-hwa who had made a string of commercial successes with the non-genre likes of Oh!
 Brothers (2003), 200 Pound Beauty (2006), Take Off (2009) and Mr Go (2013).
 It was based on a web-based comic-book that has been published since 2010.